-A word now in relation to history.
-As far as I have been

-able to examine, during the last six months, since I became convicted on this point, I find the following to be true.
-The disciples evidently kept the first day of the week as a festival, in commemoration of the resurrection of Christ, but never as the Sabbath.
+A word now in relation to the history.
+As far as I have been able to examine, during the last six months, since I became convicted on this point, I find the following to be true.
+The disciples evidently kept the first day of the week as a festival, in commemoration of the resurrection of Christ.
+But never as the Sabbath.

-A controversy however commenced toward the close of the first century to see whether both days should be kept, or only one; and if one should be given up, which one, the first day, or the seventh.
-This controversy increased century after century till A. D. 603, when Pope Gregory passed a law abolishing the seventh day Sabbath, and establishing the first day.
-(Baronius' Councils, 603)
+A controversy however commenced toward the close of the first century to see whether both days would be kept, or only one; and if one should be given up, which one, the first day, or the seventh.
+This controversy increased century after century till 603 AD, when Pope Gregory passed a law abolishing the seventh-day Sabbath, and establishing the first day.